smartnic/sigcomm21_artifact/README.md

 > STXH 10 -2 0
 ```

-Here are the comments to help understand prorgams.
+Here are the comments to help understand programs.

 Note: `call map_lookup_elem` calls funtion `r0 = map_lookup_elem(map, &key)`.
 The first parameter `map` is read from `r1`, the second `&key` is read from `r2`.